 What is a kelpie?

 A kelpie is a water spirit in Scottish folklore that can shapeshift into a horse.
-It is said to lure people to their deaths by appearing as a beautiful horse only to then transform into its true form and dragging them underwater.
+It is said to lure people to their deaths by appearing as a beautiful horse only to then transform into its true form and drag them underwater.

 What is a kappa?